ArkEcosystemArchive/docs-legacy/docs/sdk/frameworks/laravel.md

 // We're done here - how easy was that, it just works!
 ```

-The Ark manager will behave like it is a `ArkEcosystem\Ark\Client`.
+The Ark manager will behave like it is an `ArkEcosystem\Ark\Client`.
 If you want to call specific connections, you can do that with the connection method:

 ```php
 use ArkEcosystem\Ark\Facades\Ark;